MontiCore/monticore/docs/BestPractices-Language-Design.md

 [MontiCore](https://www.monticore.de) provides a number of options to design languages, access and modify the abstract syntax tree, and produce output files.

-Some general questions on how to design a complete languages are adressed here.
+Some general questions on how to design a complete languages are addressed here.

 ## **Designing A Language**